Choosing a good roommate

 - A friend of a friend - 17%

 - Someone you don't know - 55%

 So, if you want to stay friends with friends, maybe you should live with strangers.

 Let's face it: if you're in bed by 9pm and up at 6am, you're not going to enjoy living with someone who's cooking their dinner at midnight...

 Ask them about their work schedule.
 If you work from home you might (both) find it frustrating having another person in the house during the day.
 On the other hand, if you live with someone who works night shifts and sleeps during the day, tip-toeing around the house could get boring very quickly.

 4. Are your cleaning habits similar?

-Make sure you meet all of the roommates in your new apartment before agreeing to move in.
-Even if you've met two out of three and get on really well with them, don't chance it.
+If you're the one moving into a new place, make sure you meet all of the roommates before agreeing to move in.
+Even if you've met two out of three and get on really well, don't chance it.
 If you discover you can't stand the third after you've moved in then it'll be too late.

 6. What about house rules?